 - Can Complete a 40 hour training given by the Victim Assistance unit

-- Be on call for four-six shifts a month
+- Be on call for one weekend shift per month

 - Attend a monthly volunteer meeting